AviatrixSystems/terraform-provider-aviatrix/website/docs/r/aviatrix_transit_firenet_policy.html.markdown

 The following arguments are supported:

-* `transit_firenet_gateway_name` - (Required) The name of a transit gateway with transit firenet enabled.
-Currently supports AWS and AZURE providers.
+* `transit_firenet_gateway_name` - (Required) Name of the Transit FireNet-enabled transit gateway.
+Currently supports AWS and Azure providers.
 * `inspected_resource_name` - (Required) The name of the resource which will be inspected.

 ## Import